Sat Apr 20, 2013 – Sun May 19, 2013

 Seattle Children’s Theatre

 Seattle, WA 98109

 Crash Coogan seems to have it all – good grades, natural athleticism, popular friends.
 But what he can’t seem to get is the attention of his preoccupied father and the new girl in town, Jane.
 Despite being the target of Crash’s bullying, Penn Webb, his unconventional neighbor, enjoys a happy life with a pet turtle, strong family support and Jane’s friendship.
 Penn wants to earn a coveted spot on the Penn Relays team to honor his great grandfather.
 Crash wants to win that spot just to prove he can.
 Things change when his grandfather suffers a stroke and Crash realizes finishing first isn’t the most important thing.
 This production shares important insights and demonstrates author Jerry Spinelli’s appeal to older elementary students.

 By TeenTix | April 25, 2013 | 1:15 pm

 Sadness and hope.
 These are a few of the feelings I experienced watching the story of Crash.
 Crash Coogan (played by Quinn Franzen) seems to have everything: great grades, cool friends, and a school record for most touchdowns in a football game.
 When Crash’s Grandfather (played by Todd Jefferson Moore) has a stroke, Crash starts to learn that winning isn’t always the most important thing.

-Author Jerry Spinelli, who wrote the book that Crash is based on, has written a powerful story about the challenges that many kids face when growing up, such as friendship issues and...Read more
+Author Jerry Spinelli, who wrote the book that Crash is based on, has written a powerful story about the challenges that many kids face when growing up, such as friendship issues and family...Read more